-Introduction to statistical methods; descriptive statistics, normal distribution, estimation, hypothesis testing, correlation and regression.
+Introduction to statistical methods; descriptive statistics, basic probability, discrete and continuous probability distributions, estimation, hypothesis testing, correlation and regression.

-Note(s): Students who have received credit for any of STAT 205, 208, or 211 may not receive credit for STAT 200.
+Note(s): Students who have received credit for STAT 219 or any 300 or 400 level STAT course, may not receive credit for STAT 200.
 This course has been approved for Core Curriculum credit in Mathematical Sciences College Core B.

 The following topics in probability and statistics will be covered:

 2) Descriptive statistics